daniel-salmon/flask-tutorial/README.md

 ## Build the Wheel <a name="build"></a>

-First you'll need to build the Python wheel distribution file:
+Prior to erecting the project with Docker, you'll need to build the Python wheel distribution file:

 ```sh
 $ python setup.py bdist_wheel
 ```

-Running that command should create a distribution file under a folder called `dist/`.
+Running that command should create a distribution file under a folder called `dist/` (also not committed).
 An example wheel file might look like `dist/flaskr-1.0.0-py3-none-any.whl`.

 Docker will copy the wheel file into the image at build time.